i0Ek3/Funny-ianpasm/README.md

 In crx/ I offered you some extension files to make your Chrome more powerful and effiency.

+## miraculous

+Just my miraculous point, maybe code it when have time or ability.

 And I hope you can find your enjoy in here.